Administrative Policies and Procedures Manual - Policy 2310: Reasonable Accommodation for Students with Disabilities

 4. Requesting a Reasonable Accommodation

 The first step in the process for a student who seeks academic adjustment because of a disability is to register with the Accessibility Resource Center and submit documentation of the disability from a licensed or certified professional in order to become eligible for services.
 Applicants to, or students in, the UNM School of Medicine and its programs and the Colleges of Nursing and Pharmacy should contact the Health Sciences Center Liaison to the Accessibility Resource Center for information on requesting academic adjustment.
 Applicants to or students attending a UNM Branch Community College at Gallup, Los Alamos, Taos, or Valencia should contact the applicable Branch liaison for information requesting academic accommodations.
-Once a student establishes, through appropriate documentation, that he or she has a disability, the University will work with the student to determine what academic accommodations are appropriate and reasonable in accordance with Section 3.
+Once a student establishes, through appropriate documentation, that they have a disability, the University will work with the student to determine what academic accommodations are appropriate and reasonable in accordance with Section 3.

 4.1.
 Student Responsibilities